Understanding Crawlspace Mold: Prevention, Risks, and Solutions

 Air Sealing (closing vents and sealing gaps).

-Insulation Installation (for energy efficiency).
+Insulation Installation (to improve energy efficiency).

 Conclusion: Protect Your Home from Mold